AnnaFrancesD/BE-NC-Games-Anna/README.md

 NC Games API

 This is an API which can be used to access board game review data from a PSQL database.
+The list of endpoints currently available is included in endpoints.json.

 Link to the API: https://anna-nc-games-app.herokuapp.com/